Chanty

 Whilst sales and marketing teams have separate roles within a business, your customer-facing employees must know which products or services are highlighted in your marketing or brand awareness campaigns to understand what to upsell to customers.

 For example, if a customer asks for advice on the most stylish sunglasses, the salesperson would upsell a pair recently highlighted in the brand’s influencer marketing campaign.
+Understanding the differences in a sales funnel vs marketing funnel can further support these efforts.

 Welcome Employee Feedback